-During the next few years, a combination of anticipated recovery in private sector demand and a reduced pace of fiscal austerity is expected to result in moderate economic growth in Europe and the United States.
-The U.S. Federal Reserve ended its QE programme in October 2014 and in December 2015 raised its target range for the federal funds rate for the first time since June 2006.
-The Federal Reserve is expected to hike rates gradually in 2016 and thereafter.
-On the contrary, in the Eurozone, monetary policy is expected to remain highly accommodative.
-The ECB announced in September 2014 its decision to further ease its monetary policy and, in March 2015, commenced a €1 trillion QE programme in which it expects to purchase government bonds worth up to €60 billion per month until March 2017, an amount that was increased to €80 billion per month effective April 2016.
-In addition, in December 2015 the ECB announced a number of new monetary policy easing measures which aim to secure a return of inflation rates towards the ECB's definition of price stability.
 The contrast that has arisen between the United States and the Eurozone manifests itself in, among other things, a significant difference in interest rate expectations between U.S. and EU capital markets.
 Further market volatility may occur as interest rates are increased in certain economies and markets await the outcome of the ECB's QE programme.
-The possibility of one or more central banks or governments, in particular the U.S. Federal Reserve and the ECB, starting and/or accelerating the process of tightening or unwinding historically unprecedented loose monetary policy or extraordinary measures in coming years, could lead to generally weaker than expected growth, or even contracting gross domestic product ("GDP"), reduced business confidence, higher levels of unemployment, adverse changes to levels of inflation, potentially higher interest rates and falling property prices, and consequently to an increase in delinquency rates and default rates among customers.
-The resulting uncertainty in financial markets combined with challenging economic conditions in the Netherlands create a somewhat difficult operating environment for financial institutions, including BNG Bank, as they place strain on funding needs and may continue to cause significant volatility to funding costs.
+The possibility of one or more central banks or governments, in particular the U.S. Federal Reserve and the ECB, starting and/or accelerating the process of tightening or unwinding historically unprecedented loose monetary policy or extraordinary measures in coming years, could lead to generally weaker than expected growth, or even contracting gross domestic product ("GDP"), reduced business confidence, higher levels of unemployment, adverse changes to levels of inflation, potentially higher interest rates and falling property prices, and consequently to an increase in delinquency rates and default rates among customers, especially given the long period of extraordinarily accommodating monetary policy.
+The resulting uncertainty in financial markets could create a somewhat difficult operating environment for financial institutions, including BNG Bank, as they place strain on funding needs and may continue to cause significant volatility to funding costs.